-You can hangout at the beach and picnic area with your pet.
-We decided to not spend time here since Watson LOVES to roll in sand.
+You can hang out at the beach and picnic area with your pet.
+We decided to not spend time here since Watson LOVES to roll in the sand.
 It looks like a great spot to hang for the day though!

-We were aloud at overlook platform.
+We were allowed at overlook platform.
 This view was amazing!
 Loving the turquoise water with yellow hues!
-There it is, castle point.
+There it is, the castle point.
 Look at the holes in the stone below.
 Water comes spewing out with the current.
-We took a 10 minute walk to the top of the castle.
+We took a 10-minute walk to the top of the castle.

-Watson was only aloud to hangout in the picnic area and parking lot so we decided to leave him in the car and go ourselves.
+Watson was only allowed to hang out in the picnic area and parking lot so we decided to leave him in the car and go ourselves.
 We would not have left him if it was warm out.

-It’s a easy 1.2 mile round trip hike.
+It’s an easy 1.2-mile round trip hike.
 We walked through the lush forest filled with tall trees to the falls.

-Here is a view of the 40ft waterfall above…and one cool one below of us hopin rocks in our waterproof Tevas!
+Here is a view of the 40ft waterfall above…and one cool one below of us hoping rocks in our waterproof Tevas!

 The trees near this trail were awesome!